1984 United States presidential election in Pennsylvania

 The 1984 United States presidential election in Pennsylvania took place on November 6, 1984, and was part of the 1984 United States presidential election.
 Voters chose 25 representatives, or electors to the Electoral College, who voted for president and vice president.
 Pennsylvania voted for the Republican nominee, President Ronald Reagan, over the Democratic nominee, former Vice President Walter Mondale.
-Reagan won Pennsylvania by a margin of 7.35%, making Pennsylvania 5.5% more Democratic than the nation at large.

-Reagan won the state by sweeping the small towns and rural areas of central Pennsylvania and performing well in the traditionally Republican suburbs of Philadelphia, but the race was kept within single digits by Mondale’s strong showing in traditionally Democratic Western Pennsylvania, along with decisive double-digit wins in the cities of Pittsburgh and Philadelphia.
-As of the 2024, this is the last election in which Lackawanna County voted Republican, the last time Erie County gave a majority to a Republican, and the last time a Republican won one-third of the vote in Philadelphia.
+Reagan won the state by sweeping the small towns and rural areas of central Pennsylvania and performing well in the traditionally Republican suburbs of Philadelphia, but the race was kept within single digits by Mondale’s strong showing in heavily unionized and traditionally Democratic Western Pennsylvania, as well as his decisive victories in the cities of Pittsburgh and Philadelphia.
+As of the 2024, this is the last election in which Lackawanna County has voted Republican, the last time that Erie County voted Republican until 2016, and the last time a Republican won one-third of the vote in Philadelphia.

-It was, along with the two Dwight D. Eisenhower/Adlai Stevenson II elections of 1952 and 1956, one of only three elections since the Civil War in which Pennsylvania voted more Democratic than neighboring New York.
-It is also the most recent election where Pennsylvania voted to the left of Illinois, Washington, and Hawaii.
-The state voted 5.5 more Democratic than the nation as a whole.
+This was one of only three elections since the Civil War in which Pennsylvania has voted more Democratic than neighboring New York (along with 1952 and 1956), and the most recent election in which it voted to the left of Illinois, Washington, or Hawaii.
 Reagan became the first Republican ever to win the White House without carrying Mercer or Armstrong Counties.

+Reagan was the last Republican candidate to win the state twice until Donald Trump did so in 2016 and 2024.
+He also remains the last Republican candidate to win the state in two consecutive elections.